PI7104 Metaphysics 2021/22

 - Semester/Term Taught: Hilary Term

-- Contact Hours:11 x 2-hour seminars; 4 supervision hours; 174 hours of independent study
+- Contact Hours: 11 x 2-hour seminars; 4 supervision hours

 The word count includes footnotes but it does not include the bibliography.
 Essays that go over the limit will be liable for a 5 mark deduction.